tlkh/3DC-IAP-Conference-Working-Title/Concept.md

 # Establishing Conceptual Map
 1. User Guide - Information to explain the event
-2, Demarcate activities into 'Levels' based on level of technical difficulty (to encourage students to attend things that will be most helpful to them
+2. Demarcate activities into 'Levels' based on level of technical difficulty (to encourage students to attend things that will be most helpful to them
 3. Static one-stop page for signups and event timeline.
-4. Using repo page to host workshop slides\files\etc for after event use.
+4. Using repo page to host workshop slides/files/etc for after event use.